durian/xlabel/README.md

 # Usage

-This plugin has no menu or userinterface.
+This plugin has no menu or user interface.
 There are eleven commands you can assign to a keyboard key or joystick button.
 Search for "durian/xlabel" in the keyboard assignment menu in X-Plane.